 Helen and Harry Foster Scholarship

-Helen and Harry Foster were both born and raised in Barton Country, Kansas.
+Helen and Harry Foster were born and raised in Barton Country, Kansas.
 They were farmers that valued education, but were not afforded the opportunity to attend college.
 The Fosters devoted their lives to providing the opportunity for their children to achieve higher education.
-Their daughter, Marilyn Foster Kirk ’68, established the scholarship to honor her parents and to give thanks for the opportunities that they provided her.
+Their daughter, Marilyn Foster Kirk ’68, established the scholarship to honor her parents and to give thanks for the opportunities they provided her.

 Franzen Family Scholarship Fund

 Kansas Wesleyan is a special place to the Franzen family.
 Lavern, Al, Ellene, Lois and Dr. Karen Franzen are part of the first generation from their family to attend college.
 All five attended Adams City High School in Commerce City, Colorado.
 Four of the five siblings attended Kansas Wesleyan.
-Al Franzen’s ’65 wife, Kathleen Harvey Franzen ’67 also attended Kansas Wesleyan
+Al Franzen’s ’65 wife, Kathleen Harvey Franzen ’67 also attended Kansas Wesleyan.

 Dr. Glen L. Gish Music Scholarship